hcmlab/GANterfactual-RL/README.md

 We used the folders res/datasets and res/models to save generated datasets and trained Counterfactual Explanation approaches.
 However, these folders are not added to the repository due to the high storage usage.
 They are available on request.

+## User Study
+The folder [user_study](../main/user_study) contains the evaluation of our user study.
+ For more details, see the readme there.